-The Siemens Industry, Inc. (SII) facility accepts spent activated carbon in containers (drums and bulk) from various customers.
+The Evoqua Water Technologies (EWT) facility accepts spent activated carbon in containers (drums and bulk) from various customers.
 The spent activated carbon is identified as both hazardous and non-hazardous waste and is managed at the facility in the container storage area, five storage tanks (T1, T2, T5, T6, and T18), and ultimately in the carbon reactivation unit (RF-2).
-Previously, the spent activated carbon was reactivated using carbon reactivation unit (RF-1), which is now inactive.